edupinhata/codeInterview/Interviews/Java/JuniorInterview3/README.md

 ### Implementation environment

-- All problems will be implemented in the [repl.it](https://repl.it) site.
+- All problems will be implemented in local environment or in the [Codeanywhere](https://app.codeanywhere.com/) site.

 ### **<u>Time limit</u>**